code-tao/Jammming/README.md

 # Getting started with Jammming

-Jammming uses [Spotify WEB API](https://developer.spotify.com/web-api/) to help users curate playlists and save it to their spotify accounts.
+Jammming uses [Spotify WEB API](https://developer.spotify.com/web-api/) to help users curate and save playlists to their spotify accounts.

 The application allows a user to:
 * Search for a song by it's title, artist name, or album name.